 Before rearing Silkworms, it is important that you learn the correct way to care for them.
-Although it might be a little tedious at first, you’ll eventually get the knack of it, and slowly become an expert – learning little tricks after years of raising them!
+Although it might be a little tedious at first, you’ll eventually get the knack of it, and slowly become an expert – learning little tricks after years of rearing!

-After hatching, your new Silkworms will need care and attention for the next 20-35 days (the more they are fed, the quicker they will hatch).
-Housing your new Silkworms should be easy, as small numbers (50-100) can easily be housed in shoe-boxes.
+After hatching, your new Silkworms will need care and attention for the next 20-35 days.
+The more that they are fed, the quicker they will hatch.
+Housing your new Silkworms should be easy.
+Small numbers (50-100) can easily be housed in shoe-boxes.
 Larger amounts, can be stored in trays.

-As the Silkworms increase in size, make sure that you spread them out, so they can live comfortably and with a decreased chance of contracting diseases.
-Silkworms – just like humans – are susceptible to diseases – so make sure that you are removing their frass (droppings) each day.
-This processed is referred to as “bed cleaning”.
+As the Silkworms increase in size, make sure that you spread them out, so that they can live comfortably and with a decreased chance of contracting diseases.
+Silkworms – just like humans, are susceptible to diseases.
+So, make sure that you are removing their frass (droppings) each day.
+This process is referred to as “bed cleaning”.

-Tip: On the bottom of your shoe-boxes, be sure to lay some paper or towel so you can simply lift it out whenever a large amount of frass builds up – rather than getting a new shoe-box each time.
+Tip: On the bottom of your shoe-boxes, be sure to lay some paper or towel so that you can simply lift it out whenever a large amount of frass builds up.

 There are a few simple strategies you can easily follow which will increase improve the mortality rate amongst your little Silkies:

 - Ensure regular cleaning of the living area.

 - Manually transfer the kegos (1st instar Silkworms) onto new food as opposed to just letting them crawl over.